hapify/generator/TEMPLATING.md

     -   `mainlyInternal` (boolean): Denotes if most of the fields are internal (strictly).
     -   `isGeolocated` (boolean): Denotes if the model contains at least one latitude field and one longitude field.
     -   `isGeoSearchable` (boolean): Denotes if the model contains at least one searchable latitude field and one searchable longitude field.
 -   `accesses` - alias `a` (object): An object containing all action's accesses grouped by action or restriction.
+See *Access object* section to learn more about access' structure.
     -   `list` - alias `l` (array): An array containing all action's accesses of the model.
     -   `admin` - alias `ad` (array): An array containing all action's accesses restricted to `admin`.
     -   `owner` - alias `ow` (array): An array containing all action's accesses restricted to `owner`.